f1v/f1v-blog/src/content/react-vs-react-native/index.md

 <u>onClick is called onPress</u> - When adding an `onClick` to a button you would get an error!
 In React Native the prop is called `onPress`.

-<u>No more inspect element tool</u> - Because we don't have all the fancy devtools of the browser, debugging can be harder, especially without the inspect element to debug styling.
+<u>No more inspect element tool</u> - Because we don't have all the fancy devtools of the browser, debugging can be harder, especially without the inspect element tool to debug styling.
 However, there are still many debugging options that cover most areas.

 <u>Web component libraries won't work</u> - Your favorite component library in the web will not work in React Native, since the web uses HTML that won't work in React Native.
-The library I landed on is React Native Elements but there are other options too.
+The component library I landed on is React Native Elements but there are other options too.

 ## Some things are the same